VeronikaSemmelrock/GroundingBottleneck/README.md

 ##### newground

-Newground can be obtained from[Github](https://github.com/alexl4123/newground/tree/ijcai24-NaGG).
+Newground can be obtained from [Github](https://github.com/alexl4123/newground/tree/ijcai24-NaGG).
 Newground NaGG (Newground2, IJCAI24) was used in our experiments.

 ##### ProASP

-ProASP is available on[Github](https://github.com/MazzottaG/ProASP).
+ProASP is available on [Github](https://github.com/MazzottaG/ProASP).
 The version of ProASP used in our experiments was downloaded from GitHub on 16.
 December 2024.
 Note that ProASP is only supported on Linux.